Cardiac surgery: Open-heart surgery

 Open-heart surgery is any kind of surgery in which a surgeon makes a large incision (cut) in the chest to open the rib cage and operate on the heart.
-"Open" refers to the chest, not the heart.
+"Open" refers to the chest, not necessarily the heart.
 Depending on the type of surgery, the surgeon also may open the heart.

-Dr. Wilfred G. Bigelow of the University of Toronto found that procedures involving opening the patient's heart could be performed better in a bloodless and motionless environment.
+Wilfred G. Bigelow of the University of Toronto found that procedures involving opening the patient's heart could be performed better in a bloodless and motionless environment.
 Therefore, during such surgery, the heart is temporarily stopped, and the patient is placed on cardiopulmonary bypass, meaning a machine pumps their blood and oxygen.
 Because the machine cannot function the same way as the heart, surgeons try to minimize the time a patient spends on it.